 What is a rail pass?

 A rail pass generally covers the cost of train tickets for a specific period of time, either for a specific country or for multiple countries.
+In Switzerland there are some ‘travel passes’ on offer that include all public transport, not just trains.

 I travelled with a Eurail Global Pass, which covers the cost of train tickets in 33 countries across Europe.
 Eurail passes are only valid for non-European citizens, if you live in Europe then you’ll need to get an Interrail pass which provides all the same benefits as Eurail.